 As Constellation CEO Rob Sands told Bloomberg, “Why wouldn’t big business, so to speak, be acutely interested in a category of that magnitude?
 If there’s a lot of money involved, it’s not going to be left to small mom-and-pops.”

-The reason is simple: Not only is Canada poised to legalize recreational marijuana – Prime Minister Justin Trudeau has promised to legalize marijuana by next July — companies such as Constellation have the distribution and marketing muscle to make it highly profitable.
+The reason is simple: Not only is Canada poised to legalize recreational cannabis – Prime Minister Justin Trudeau has promised to legalize marijuana by next July — companies such as Constellation have the distribution and marketing muscle to make it highly profitable.

 In the U.S., of course, eight states and Washington D.C. have legalized the use of recreational marijuana.